Devil Doll (film): Critical reception

-Blockbuster Entertainment gave the film four stars.
 Film critic Leonard Maltin gave the film three stars in his review, summarizing it as an "[o]bscure, underrated mystery that features an eerily effective Haliday as a hypnotist-ventriloquist trying to transfer Romain's soul into that of a dummy, as he had already done with his onetime assistant.
 An exquisitely tailored, sharply edited sleeper."

 Morgan Zabroff for Famous Monsters of Filmland declared the film "[o]ne of the most brilliant films to come from England in 1964," as well as one of the most underrated films of its genre.

-Variety was negative towards the film, calling it "slow paced" and asserting that its "gimmick" had been done better in 1929's The Great Gabbo and 1945's Dead of Night.
-Sylvester's acting was praised by the magazine, which added that Halliday's performance was dependent on his voice.
-Reviewing the film for Cinefantastique's 50th anniversary, Steve Biodrowski called it a rip-off of Dead of Night.
+Reviewing the film for Cinefantastique, Steve Biodrowski wrote: "Although deliberately created to replicate the eerie quality of the ventriloquist’s dummy episode from Dead of Night (1945), this black-and-white English production works tolerably well as a crude rip-off, thanks to a creepy dummy and an even creepier performance from Haliday as The Great Vorelli.
+The innovation here is that Vorelli is not only a ventriloquist but also a hypnotist who casts a spell over Marianne.
+Unfortunately, this Svengali-esque subplot sends the narrative down a detour that ultimately leads nowhere, since the real story is about the mystery of Hugo.
+Fortunately, the story eventually gets back on track for a reasonably exciting climax, which is nonetheless marred by completely side-lining nominal protagonist Mark, who doesn’t really do anything to resolve the story."

+Home media

+The film was released on VHS by Gorgon Video in 1985.

+Both versions, for the UK and Canada, and the original one, shown in Europe, have been released on DVD; the Special Edition DVD contains both.
+The European version includes some bare breasts and a strip tease (done under hypnosis).
+It also bills Sylvester above Haliday, while the British version displays Haliday's name first, and in a considerably larger font than that used for his co-stars' names.

 Legacy

-Devil Doll was featured in an October 1997 episode of Mystery Science Theater 3000.
-The episode was released on DVD by Shout!
-Factory on 9 November 2010.

 The film was also shown on the 27 February 2021 episode of Svengoolie.